Rob Refsnyder Player Props: Red Sox vs. White Sox

 Rob Refsnyder At The Plate

-- He has hit a long ball in one of 41 games, and in 0.8% of his plate appearances.
+- He has hit a home run in one of 42 games, and in 0.8% of his plate appearances.

-- In 34.1% of his games this season, Refsnyder has driven in at least one run.
-In seven of those games (17.1%) he recorded more than one RBI.
+- In 33.3% of his games this year, Refsnyder has driven in at least one run.
+In seven of those games (16.7%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.